Students going to university from September 2024 should already have been thinking about what to study and where they want to apply.

 What if I miss the UCAS application deadline?

 Late applications for courses with the earlier deadline of 16 October 2023 are very unlikely to be considered as these courses are particularly competitive.

-If you miss the 31 January 2024 deadline for most other courses, it’s likely that you will still be able to apply after the deadline has passed.
+If you miss the 31 January 2024 deadline for most other courses, you may still be able to apply after the deadline has passed.
 Universities and colleges often consider applications received after the 31 January deadline if spaces are available, but you risk missing out on your top choice if it’s popular.

-All applications received after 30 June 2024 are entered into Clearing.
+Any applications not submitted by 30 June 2024 at 18:00 will automatically be entered into Clearing.

 What’s included in a UCAS application?

 When filling out your application, it’s important to read through each section carefully.

 Courses have different entry requirements that you need to meet or that you should be working towards in school or college.
 You can check these in the UCAS course finder tool.

 For your application you will need to provide: